HongyuJerryWang/LGP-Tutorials/Programming Tutorials/Tutorial 3 - Custom Fitness Functions/README.md

 }
 ```

-The average difference is calculated.
+The average difference is calculated:

 ```
 average()